cogentcore/core/README.md

 # TODO

+* what about Kind == reflect.Interface fields in structs -- should they be set to zero?  probably..
 * XML IO -- first pass done, but more should be in attr instead of full elements
 * FindChildRecursive functions?
 * port to better logging for buried errors, with debug mode: https://github.com/sirupsen/logrus